 In 1912, she had her first personal show with Robert Delaunay in Paris and took part in the decorations of the Maison Cubiste at the Salon d’Automne.
 In 1914, she married Otto von Watjen and lost her French citizenship.
 After their divorce in 1921, she returned to Paris and achieved financial success until the economic depression of the 1930s.

 In her paintings, which focused on portraits of females, she used muted, jewel-like colors and curved forms in a feminine aesthetic that served as a response to the masculinity of Cubism.
 She consolidated the airy and delicate image of women, that evoked a fairy-tale atmosphere of innocence, through delicate tonalities and undulating rhythms.
+One of her most favorite subjects was ballet dancers.
 Between 1918-1924, her female figures began to display sensuality and overt depictions of sexual encounters as they caress, kiss, and lie with each other.

 In 1983, the Musee Marie Laurencin was opened in Japan, the first museum in the world devoted to a single female painter.
 It holds more than 500 of her works and her archive.
 In February, 2020 Nahmad Projects opened the first U.K. exhibition of her work since 1947.
 Her work is in the permanent collections of the Tate Modern and the Musee de l’Orangerie.